Sandraudiga: Discovery and Inscription

 The stone was discovered in 1812 in Tiggelt, Zundert near the village of Rijsbergen and is now in the Rijksmuseum van Oudheden in Leiden.
 It is made of limestone (139 × 81 × 41 cm).
 Above the circular base there is an inscription panel and above it a cornice corresponding to the base with an attachment with foliage or scaled decorated scrolls on both sides.
 The narrow sides each show different cornices as decoration.
 The four-line inscription is slightly eroded, yet clearly legible.
 The final A and E of the theonym are carved as a ligature Æ.

-"Deae / Sandraudigae / cultores / templi [1]"

 The inscription testifies that "Cultores" (cult personnel or functionaries) donated the stone, which is connected to a temple.
 Based on the region it was found, it seem to have been dedicated by the Batavi.
 The remains of a possible temple were discovered during subsequent excavations at the site of the stone in the 1950s.
 Painted remains of the wall, brick fragments, Roman and local ceramics and a number of iron products such as nails and hooks were found that can be dated to the 2nd century.
 Not far from the site in tiggelt, a Roman-era Germanic settlement from the middle of the 2nd century to the middle of the 3rd century was uncovered in the Rijswijker district "de Bult", which consisted of three courtyards.